EddyRivasLab/easel/documentation/codestyle.md

 collections**, **benchmarks**, **experiments**, and special **regression/comparison tests**.
-Having a unit test program and an example program directly embedded in the .c code of a module encourages throrough systematic testing, and makes the module more self-documented.
+Having a unit test program and an example program directly embedded in the .c code of a module encourages thorough systematic testing, and makes the module more self-documented.

 Appropriate conditional compilation is handled automatically by